Skip to content

 Raising weight in a consultation

 By Jane Ogden, University of Surrey, UK Weight is a tricky problem to talk about in a consultation.
-Some patients may be sick of hearing the words ‘You could lose some weight’ every time they visit the clinic: regardless of whether they have come in because of a sore throat, a cervical smear or a […]
+Some patients may be sick of hearing the words ‘You could lose some weight’ every time they visit the clinic: regardless of […]

 Search: